 Lung infections make people cough.
 But most cases of pneumonia are acute infections requiring rapid diagnosis and treatment.
 Lung infections caused by mycoplasma, chlamydia, and tuberculosis, however, can be more indolent and can cause a persistent cough.
 Fever is the important clue to infectious causes of persistent coughing; patients with bacterial infections also raise thick, dark-colored sputum that is sometimes tinged with blood.

 Pertussis (whooping cough) is a respiratory tract infection that can cause serious problems in children who have not been immunized properly with diphtheria-pertussis-tetanus (DPT) vaccine.
-Pertussis began to resurface in adolescents and adults because the original tetanus-diphtheria booster shots did not cover pertussis.
-That problem has been remedied, so whooping cough will drop off your worry list if you get your recommended immunizations.
+Pertussis began to resurface in adolescents and adults because the original tetanus-diphtheria booster shots did not cover pertussis and the vaccine's effectiveness wears off over time.

 Heart disease can masquerade as lung disease if coughing and breathlessness are its main symptoms.
 It's a common occurrence in patients with heart failure (HF).
 Patients with HF usually have a history of heart disease.
 Their cough is most pronounced when they're lying flat, so they often resort to sleeping propped up on three or four pillows.
 The cough of HF may be dry, or it may produce thin, frothy white sputum.
 Leg swelling, fatigue, and exercise intolerance are other common symptoms of HF.